 In 2002 Richard Wilkins took early retirement from a thirty year career in Engineering in order to devote more time to composition.
 He was successful in having first performances of his music within a year: “Viola Concerto” at the University of Leicester and “English Folksong Arrangements” performed by the Marlborough Choral Society in 2002, and “Moving Home” for string orchestra at the Hungerford Arts Festival in 2003.

-He lives in the village of Bampton in West Oxfordshire, his time divided between Parish Council work and Composition.
+From 2002 to 2017 he lived in the village of Bampton in West Oxfordshire, his time divided between Parish Council work and Composition.
 During that time he concentrated on the composition of Church music.
 The excellent parish church choir of St Mary in Bampton provided an immediate outlet and enabled him to test and refine his choral music which now represents the majority of his output.

 Richard now lives with his wife Grace in Ludlow, Shropshire.